start

 this.scene.event.add('touchstart', () => {

-this.scene.ar.placeHere('setitem', true)
+this.scene.ar.placeHere('setitem', true);

 }

 After a preliminary understanding of the AR system, we can try more different modes to play with some fun effects.
-Next is the face recognition pattern, for which we only need to change a few words in the above code, you can put on the mask of Joker (escape):
+Next is the face recognition mode, for which we only need to change a few words in the above code, you can put on the mask of Joker (escape):

 <xr-assets bind:loaded="handleAssetsLoaded">

-<xr-asset-load type="gltf" asset-id="mask" src="https://mmbizwxaminiprogram-1258344707.cos.ap-guangzhou.myqcloud.com/xr - frame /Demo/jokers_mask_persona5.glb" />
+<xr-asset-load type="gltf" asset-id="mask" src="https://mmbizwxaminiprogram-1258344707.cos.ap-guangzhou.myqcloud.com/xr-frame/demo/jokers_mask_persona5.glb" />

 </xr-assets>